ARTICLE I. NAME

 ARTICLE VII.
 AMENDMENTS

 Amendments to these By-Laws may be initiated by the Executive Board or in written proposal to the Board by any ten (10) members.
-The By-Laws may be amended by a two-thirds (2/3) vote of the Voting Members present at a meeting of the Association, provided that Voting Members have been notified in writing one month in advance of the intention to present amendments and of the purpose and substance of the amendments proposed.
+The By-Laws may be amended by a two-thirds (2/3) vote of the Voting Members present at a Spring meeting of the Association, provided that Voting Members have been notified in writing one week in advance of the intention to present amendments and of the purpose and substance of the amendments proposed.
 If a quorum is not present, the amendment may be referred to the Voting Membership by mail, and an affirmative vote from two-thirds (2/3) of those members voting within twenty-one (21) days from the mailing of the ballots will be necessary for adoption.

 ARTICLE VIII.
 REGULAR MEETINGS